Rockin’ & Ridin’ with Stevie D.

 “Live everyday like the rockstar that you are!”

 Wendy: That’s awesome!
-Is there anything else would you like the readers of this post to know?
+Is there anything else would you would like the readers of this post to know?
 What advice do you have for someone newly diagnosed with cancer?

 Stevie: My advice would be, don’t freak out, and don’t tell too many people at first because they might freak out, which could freak you out!
 My brain is constantly on overdrive.
 There are some days, I make a Wall Street trader look like he’s meditating!
 I now make it a point every day to do one very important thing—breathe.